cpeytier/OIC_Process_Labs/Lab1.md

 1. From the _Home_ screen of OIC, go to _Integration_

-2. Search the *GetCountry* integration.
+2. Search the *GetCountryList* integration.
 It may already have been imported by someone else doing the same lab as you.
 If this is the case, *you can skip the rest of this paragraph* and go directly to "STEP 7: Make the integration known to your Process Application".